 Average paid home season attendance for the Eagles in Lincoln Financial Field has exceeded 100 percent of actual seating, since its opening in 2003.
 In the 2009 through 2012 seasons, the Phillies had a paid home season attendance in excess of 100 percent of actual seating at Citizen's Bank Park.
 In 2010, the Phillies had the second highest attendance of any team in Major League Baseball and in both 2011 and 2012 the Phillies registered the highest home attendance of any team in Major League Baseball.
 The Phillies attendance rate declined in 2013, but remained in the top ten of Major League Baseball teams.
-However, 2014 team performance contributed to a significant decline in overall attendance, dropping the Phillies attendance ranking to 16 out of 30 teams.
+However, team performance has contributed to a significant decline in overall attendance, dropping the Phillies attendance ranking to 16 out of 30 teams in 2014 and 25 out of 30 in 2015.

 In March 2012, Xfinity Live!
 Philadelphia, a 50,000 square foot sports entertainment and dining complex, opened.
 The privately funded, \$60 million venue includes a miniature sports field hosting free concerts and other activities, an outdoor theater accommodating sports games and family films, and a dozen dining and bar establishments.
 The complex, a Comcast-Spectacor and Cordish-owned company, also hosts the first ever NBC Sports Arena, featuring a 32-foot LED HD television, displaying the NBC Sports Ticker and in-game promotions.
+Cordish is currently in early conceptual planning stages of a phased expansion of the complex that could include retail, hotel and theater space.
 The entire complex is open year-round and sustains 276 full-time equivalent jobs.

 In November 2014, the Pennsylvania Gaming Control Board awarded the City's remaining casino license to Live!
-Hotel & Casino, a joint venture between Cordish Cos. and Greenwood Gaming and Entertainment Inc. Once complete in January 2018, the \$425 million, 200,000-square-foot casino, will also include a 240-room hotel, 2,000 slots and 125 table games.
+Hotel & Casino, a joint venture between Cordish Cos. and Greenwood Gaming and Entertainment Inc. The license award has been challenged by several court appeals, but the Supreme Court of the State of Pennsylvania is expected to resolve these issues by the end of 2015.
+Cordish has announced its construction timeline is not dependent on the appeals process and still aims to seek zoning approval in fall 2015 to complete the project in 2018.
+The \$425 million, 200,000-square-foot casino will also include a 240-room hotel, 2,000 slots and 125 table games.
 It will also have a spa and conference center built in and around an existing Holiday Inn at the South Philadelphia Sports Complex.